Email marketing is facing challenges.

 But the term “relevance” is also kind of vague.
 How do you actually improve it?

 You can easily increase relevance through segmentation.
 You separate your email subscribers into smaller, more targeted groups based on their interest, actions, and other attributes.
+Make sure to also do email warmup if you’re sending this from a new email account.
+This will reduce the chance of your emails being marked as spam.

 For example, the Click-Through-Rate (CTR) was higher for companies who had multiple email lists, instead of only one major list.
 So by segmenting people and creating smaller, more targeted lists, you’re able to send them users more appropriate – or relevant – emails.
+However, it’s equally crucial to maintain the quality of your email list.
+Using a bulk email verifier can help you ensure that your email addresses are accurate and up-to-date, preventing bounce-backs and improving your overall email deliverability rates.

 5. Give People Offers to Join